sohomofficial/image-searcher/README.md

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file.
-If you don't have .env file, create one.

 `VITE_ACCESS_KEY`:Your_Unsplash_Access_Key